 - 1) Enacts the Community-Owned Real Estate (CORE) Act, which adds a contract that is a renewable lease of three years or more between a "commercial community ownership entity" owning the land and a "community-serving small business or nonprofit" to the list of contracts that an assessor must consider when assessing the value of a property.
 A contract eligible for this bill's consideration must subject the commercial unit being leased to affordability restrictions, and must require that at least 70% of the square footage of the commercial unit is leased to a "community-serving small business or nonprofit," excluding areas occupied by the commercial community ownership entity.
-The contract must be recorded and provided to the county assessor. - 2) Defines the following phrases and terms: - a) "Affordability restrictions" means terms that require the commercial unit to be leased at a rent that is less than the fair market value for a similar property and that have been found to serve the public interest to create and preserve the affordability of commercial units for "community-serving small businesses and nonprofits" by the county counsel, the city attorney, or the director of the county or city economic development department, or an equivalent agency; - b) A "commercial community ownership entity" means an entity that is a nonprofit corporation exempt from federal income tax pursuant to of the Internal Revenue Code (IRC) Section 501(c)(3), a limited partnership in which the managing general partner is a nonprofit corporation exempt from federal income tax pursuant to IRC Section 501(c)(3), or a limited liability company wholly owned by a nonprofit corporation exempt from federal income tax pursuant to IRC Section 501(c)(3).
-A commercial community ownership entity must also have as one of its primary purposes the creation and maintenance of commercial property for low-income entrepreneurs, small businesses, or nonprofits, or have received a welfare exemption pursuant to Revenue and Taxation Code (R&TC) Section 214 for providing housing to low-income households and is leasing commercial units on the same property; and,
+The contract must be recorded and provided to the county assessor. - 2) Requires the county counsel, city attorney, or the director of the county or city economic development department, or an equivalent agency, to determine whether a lease meets the requirements of this bill. - 3) Defines the following phrases and terms: - a) "Affordability restrictions" means terms that require the commercial unit to be leased at a rent that is less than the fair market value for a similar property and that have been found to serve the public interest to create and preserve the affordability of commercial units for "community-serving small businesses and nonprofits." - b) A "commercial community ownership entity" means an entity that is a nonprofit corporation exempt from federal income tax pursuant to of the Internal Revenue Code (IRC) Section 501(c)(3), a limited partnership in which the managing general partner is a nonprofit corporation exempt from federal income tax pursuant to IRC Section 501(c)(3), or a limited liability company wholly owned by a nonprofit corporation exempt from federal income tax pursuant to IRC Section 501(c)(3), or a limited liability company wholly owned by a nonprofit corporation exempt from federal income tax pursuant to IRC Section 501(c)(3).
+A commercial community ownership entity must also have as one of its primary purposes the creation and maintenance of commercial property for low-income entrepreneurs, small businesses, or nonprofits, or have received a welfare exemption pursuant to Revenue and Taxation Code

+(R&TC) Section 214 for providing housing to low-income households and is leasing commercial units on the same property; and,

-- c) A "community-serving small business or nonprofit" means a microenterprise, as defined in existing law, a restaurant with fewer than 10 employees, or a nonprofit organization with fewer than 20 employees. - 3) Finds and declares, for the purposes of complying with R&TC Section 41, that the goal, purpose, and objective of this bill is to support the availability of commercial property for community-based businesses, the efficacy of which may be measured by the Legislature by examining the amount of additional assessed value exempted, and the number and type of taxpayers granted this exemption.
-The State Board of Equalization (BOE) must annually collect this information, to the extent available, from county assessors and annually report this information to the Legislature on or before June 1, 2027. - 4) Requires the state to reimburse local agencies and school districts for any costs mandated by this bill, if the Commission on State Mandates determines that this bill contains costs mandated by the state. - 5) Provides that this bill makes no appropriation, and that the state shall not reimburse any local agency for any property tax revenues lost pursuant to this bill. - 6) Takes immediate effect as a tax levy.
+- c) A "community-serving small business or nonprofit" means a microenterprise, as defined in existing law, a restaurant with fewer than 10 employees, or a nonprofit organization with fewer than 20 employees. - 4) Finds and declares, for the purposes of complying with R&TC Section 41, that the goal, purpose, and objective of this bill is to support the availability of commercial property for community-based businesses, the efficacy of which may be measured by the Legislature by examining the amount of additional assessed value exempted, and the number and type of taxpayers granted this exemption.
+The State Board of Equalization (BOE) must annually collect this information, to the extent available, from county assessors and annually report this information to the Legislature on or before June 1, 2027. - 5) Requires the state to reimburse local agencies and school districts for any costs mandated by this bill, if the Commission on State Mandates determines that this bill contains costs mandated by the state. - 6) Provides that this bill makes no appropriation, and that the state shall not reimburse any local agency for any property tax revenues lost pursuant to this bill. - 7) Takes immediate effect as a tax levy.